laravel-enso/charts/README.md

 	Call these methods with `vm.$refs.chart.method()`

+### Can publish
+- `php artisan vendor:publish --tag=charts-config` - the configuration file
+- `php artisan vendor:publish --tag=charts-component` - the VueJS component
+- `php artisan vendor:publish --tag=update` - a common alias for when wanting to update the VueJS component, once a newer version is released.

 ### Note

-The Chart builder will use the colors from `app/config/charts.php` (in that order) for the given datasets.
+The Chart builder will use the colors from `app/config/charts.php` (in that order) for the given data-sets.

-The laravel-enso/core package comes with this library included (required in package.json).
+The `laravel-enso/core` package comes with this library included as a dependency (required in package.json).

 ### Contributions